haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 In this page, I raise some problems in the representation theory of algebras, which are interesting to me, but which seem so difficult that I can't answer by myself.
 I hope someone will solve (or at least consider) them.

 **I DO NOT claim the originality of the problems below**, hence you're free to solve and write papers about them.
-But I'm happy if you contact me if you have some ideas to approach these problems.

-## Homological conjectures on self-orthogonal modules
+## Self-orthogonal modules and Wakamatsu tilting modules

 I list some conjectures and questions raised in my new paper, [MSO](/papers/mso/), below.
 For additional details, please refer to the paper.